 Karaoke Events – Occasionally JASWDC will sponsor karaoke events at local karaoke boxes (with Japanese songs!) in Washington DC as an opportunity to meet new people and bring friends out to have a good time.
 These evenings include food, drink, and song – but you have to come ready to sing!

-Izakaya Pub Quiz – Traditionally held in collaboration with the JET Alumni Association of DC (JETAADC), the Izakaya Pub Quiz is a spin on the traditional trivia games held at bars.
+Izakaya Pub Quiz – Traditionally held in collaboration with the JET Alumni Association of DC (JETAADC) every summer, the Izakaya Pub Quiz is a spin on the traditional trivia games held at bars.

 The J-Book Club meets monthly to discuss both fiction and non-fiction books that are related to Japan in some way.
 Whether the book is about Japan/the language/its customs, is set in Japan, or was written by a Japanese author, the club brings together those who wish to marry their two interests of Japan (or simply other cultures) and literature.

 JASWDC also hosts other public affairs/policy, social, and cultural programs throughout the year that may not be listed here.
-We hold many of these programs in partnership with other Washington DC institutions, such as:
+We hold many of these programs with other Washington, DC institutions, such as:

 - The Japan Information & Culture Center (JICC) and the Embassy of Japan